hafizhMo/Zikirin-Counter/README.md

 # Zikirin-Counter

-Part of [Zikirin](https://apps.apple.com/id/app/zikirin/id6444427443) app, but I take it personally.
+Part of <a href="https://apps.apple.com/id/app/zikirin/id6444427443" target="_blank">Zikirin</a> app, but I take it personally.
 Some of the design is inspired by the design team's sandbox that isn't currently in use, but I like it.

 ## Tech Stack
 - SwiftUI